 Each of the selected farmers (currently five but expected to increase as the project progresses) will receive a high-tech pig pen, 25 piglets from the best stock, and the technical assistance they need to feed and care for the pigs.
 Once mature, those pigs will be purchased by our partner to sell to a commercial pork company, ensuring a reliable income for the farmers, quality pork for consumers and future investment of capital to ensure the sustainability of the project.
 The expectation is that the initial 25 pigs will yield an approximately $600 profit.
 The next cycle will double the number of pigs and potentially double the profit, empowering our partner to produce more pigs and reach more farmers.

-No transformation is complete until it also address the spiritual needs in a community.
+No transformation is complete until it also addresses the spiritual needs in a community.
 The pigs and the water systems and all the material aid provided to Chinandega communities are ultimately about glorifying Christ and helping local families experience his light and love.

 As the families get motivated to work for change, they are also encouraged to renew and deepen their faith.
 That faith becomes the glue that holds these communities together and makes these projects succeed.